 … or admiring a cathedral immersed into this flashy red light.

 Next morning.
 Definitely you don’t need to visit Campeche for its Malecon or the town’s beach.
-The sea has a grayish-black color.
+The sea if of a grayish-black color.

 … many with exquisite inner courtyards.